UniversitaDellaCalabria/uniCMS/docs/source/contents/how_it_works.rst

     <!-- end Breadcrumbs -->

-Placeholders are a different kind of blocks, each one for many kind of applications.
+Placeholders are a different type of block.
 We have, for example, **PublicationPlaceholderBlock** that's a block that will be filled by related publication to a page.
-Let's suppose to distribute four publication placeholders in a page, then we link 4 publication to the same page (Related Publication Contents).
+Let's suppose to distribute four publications placeholders in a page, then we link 4 publications to the same page.
-Then we'll have that each publication will be rendered in the Handler Blocks in this way:
+We'll have that each publication will be rendered in the Handler Block, respecting order and positioning.

 +------------+-----------------+------------------------------+
 | index      | block type      | publication                  |